grantcolley/tradeserver/README.md

 ```

 ## Running a Strategy
-The [RunStrategyMiddleware](https://github.com/grantcolley/tradeserver/blob/master/src/DevelopmentInProgress.TradeServer.StrategyRunner.WebHost/Web/Middleware/RunStrategyMiddleware.cs) receives the request to run a strategy from the client.
+The [RunStrategyMiddleware](https://github.com/grantcolley/tradeserver/blob/master/src/DevelopmentInProgress.TradeServer.StrategyRunner.WebHost/Web/Middleware/RunStrategyMiddleware.cs) processes a HttpClient request to run a strategy.
+The strategy json is reterieved from xx and deserialised into a [Strategy](https://github.com/grantcolley/tradeview/blob/master/src/DevelopmentInProgress.TradeView.Interface/Strategy/Strategy.cs).
+The assemblies that make up the strategy that will be run are downloaded to a sub directory under the working directory of the application.

 ## Monitoring a Running Strategy